ibnlanre/portal/README.md

 console.log(settings); // Defaults adjust based on current level
 ```

-The `fallback()` function ensures you always have complete, well-typed data structures, making your application more robust and predictable when dealing with potentially incomplete state.
+The `fallback()` function ensures you always have complete, well-typed data structures, making your application more robust and predictable.

 ### Infer state types: `InferType`